-Many people have jobs, but they’re self-employed or gig workers that don’t have typical W2 jobs lenders look for when approving applications for traditional loans.
+Many people have jobs, but they’re self-employed or gig workers that don’t have typical W-2 jobs lenders look for when approving applications for traditional loans.
 Additionally, retirees are no longer working, but they still have a reliable source of income.
 Regardless of where your income comes from, as long as you can prove your ability to repay the loan, you can still qualify for a mortgage.

-Remember, lenders prefer that borrowers have a reliable stream of income, but that doesn’t necessarily mean you need to have a full-time job or work for an employer.
-Instead, you can use alternative sources of income, such as small business or freelance, investment, rental, and retirement income.
-Additionally, some lenders will take into account supplemental income sources such as child support and alimony payments.
+Lenders prefer that borrowers have a reliable stream of income, but that doesn’t necessarily mean you need to have a full-time job or work for an employer.
+Instead, you can use alternative sources of income, such as

 With a simple 10-step mortgage process, Griffin Funding strives to make applying and securing a home loan easy, transparent, and quick.